 Our Curriculum Explained

-At Lower Farm Academy our Sonar curriculum motivates, engages and inspires all pupils through a series of learning themes that we have titled ‘Learning Journeys’.
+At Lower Farm Academy we have adapted the Sonar curriculum to ensure it motivates, engages and inspires all of our pupils through a series of learning themes that we have titled ‘Learning Journeys’.
 The majority of the curriculum is delivered through this learning journey with each journey beginning with a hook for pupils to act as a launch into learning.
 Pupils are encouraged to ask questions, make links in their learning and connect with their previous learning.
 The ‘landing’ or end goal of the journey is also shared with pupils so they understand the context of their learning.
+All our learning journeys are linked to one core text that children explore in depth and a number of other texts that children use for comparisons and further reading.
+This creates a love for reading and a clear link between all subjects.

-A focus for our adventures is to prepare our pupils to be ‘secondary ready’ by the time they leave Lower Farm.
-This is achieved by providing contextualised, purposeful learning that develop ‘life skills’ and focusses on pupils’ development in becoming writers, mathematicians, historians and geographers etc.
+A focus for our journeys is to prepare our pupils to be ‘secondary ready’ by the time they leave Lower Farm.
+This is achieved by providing contextualised, purposeful learning that develops ‘life skills’ and focusses on pupils’ development in becoming writers, mathematicians, readers, historians, geographers, theologists and so much more.

 At Lower Farm Academy, we do not show the pupils our essential learning objective or any success criteria, as we encourage pupils to be able to articulate this as we journey through the learning session.
 Teachers ask three questions as they embark on their journey to know that learning is secure and purposeful: What are we learning about?
 Why are we learning about it?
 How are we going to be learning it?
 Pupils then return back to these questions during the learning sessions to allow them to reflect on their learning.